mikke89/RmlUi/readme.md

 The slider on the `input.range` element can be dragged from anywhere in the element.
 Additionally, the `:checked` pseudo class can be used to style the selected item in drop-down lists.

-# libRocket

-libRocket is the C++ user interface package based on the HTML and CSS standards.
-It is designed as a complete solution for any project's interface needs.

-libRocket uses the time-tested open standards XHTML1.0 and CSS2.0 (while borrowing features from HTML5 and CSS3), and extends them with features suited towards real-time applications.
-Because of this, you don't have to learn a whole new proprietary technology like other libraries in this space.

-## Features

-- Cross platform architecture: Windows, macOS, Linux, iOS, etc.
-- Dynamic layout system.
-- Efficient application-wide styling, with a custom-built templating engine.
-- Fully featured control set: buttons, sliders, drop-downs, etc.
-- Runtime visual debugging suite.
-- Easily integrated and extensible with Python or Lua scripting.

-## Extensible
-- Abstracted interfaces for plugging in to any game engine.
-- Decorator engine allowing custom application-specific effects that can be applied to any element.
-- Generic event system that binds seamlessly into existing projects.

 ## License (MIT)